magarena/magarena/release/README.txt

 - Restore selected deck type and deck name on opening DeckChooserDialog.

 - added the following to the card script:
-  * effect: Reveal the top <amount> cards of your library.
-Put all <cards> revealed this way into your hand and the rest on the bottom of your library in any order.
   * ability: Whenever an opponent draws a card, <effect>
   * ability: Whenever a player draws a card, <effect>
-  * ability: At the beginning of your draw step, [effect]
+  * ability: At the beginning of your draw step, <effect>
-  * ability: At the beginning of each other player's draw step, [effect]
+  * ability: At the beginning of each other player's draw step, <effect>
-  * effect: SN becomes
   * ability: Whenever SN blocks or becomes blocked by a <permanent>, <effect>
+  * ability: Whenever a <creature> attacks or blocks, <effect>
+  * ability: Whenever a <creature> blocks, <effect>
+  * ability: Whenever a <creature> attacks you, <effect>
+  * ability: Whenever a <permanent> becomes tapped, <effect>
+  * ability: Whenever you scry, <effect>
+  * ability: <costs>: Return SN from your graveyard to your hand.
+  * ability: SN gets <pt change> for each <target>
+  * ability: split second
+  * ability: When <permanent> deals damage to you, <effect>
+  * ability: When <permanent> deals combat damage to an opponent, <effect>
+  * ability: At the beginning of combat on your turn, <effect>
+  * ability: When <permanent> becomes the target of [spell/ability], <effect>
+  * effect: SN becomes <pt> <color> <subtype> <type> with <abilities> until end of turn.
+  * effect: <target> becomes <pt> <color> <subtype> <type> with <abilities> until end of turn.
   * effect: Destroy that <permanent>.
   * effect: Destroy that <permanent> at end of combat.
   * effect: Return that <permanent> to its owner's hand at end of combat.
-  * ability: Whenever a <creature> attacks or blocks, <effect>
-  * ability: Whenever a <creature> blocks, <effect>

-    support ability 'whenever a [creature] attacks you, [effect]' add 'during the end of combat step' condition add ability '[costs]: Return SN from your graveyard to your hand.' add effect 'return sn from your graveyard to the battlefield.' support effect 'return all [permanents] to their owner's hand.' support ability 'whenever a [permanent] becomes tapped, [effect]' fix #171 Alesha, Who Smiles at Death not removing card from graveyard. support effect 'each [group] puts the top [amount] cards of his or her library into his or her graveyard.' support effect 'search your library for up to [amount] [cards] and put them onto the battlefield.
-Then shuffle your library.' fix missing addEvent in effect of Ambush Krotiq correct logic for filter used in Stormtide Leviathan support ability 'split second'
-    support effect 'clash with an opponent, if you win, [effect]' support effect 'flip coin. if you win, [effect] if you lose, [effect]' add ability 'SN gets [pt] for each [permanent]' allow "Look at the top card of your library.
-    You may put that card on the bottom of your library." in script. enable "Whenever you scry, <effect>" in scripting add effect 'SN gets [pt] for each [target]' add ability 'when [permanent] deals damage to you, [effect]' add ability 'At the beginning of combat on your turn, [effect]' add ability 'when [permanent] deals combat damage to an opponent, [effect]' and 'when [permanent] becomes the target of [spell/ability], [effect]
+  * effect: Reveal the top <amount> cards of your library.
+Put all <cards> revealed this way into your hand and the rest on the bottom of your library in any order.
+  * effect: Return SN from your graveyard to the battlefield.
+  * effect: Return <permanents> to their owner's hand.
+  * effect: Each <player> puts the top <amount> cards of his or her library into his or her graveyard.
+  * effect: Search your library for up to <amount> <cards> and put them onto the battlefield.
+Then shuffle your library.
+  * effect: Clash with an opponent, if you win, <effect>
+  * effect: Flip coin.
+If you win, <effect> if you lose, <effect>'
+  * effect: Look at the top card of your library.
+You may put that card on the bottom of your library.

 - fixed the following bugs:
+  * player targeting highlight disappears/flashes (issue #148)
+  * player was allowed to see the AI's face down cards (issue #215)
+  * clicking on "Generate Deck" when using a prebuilt deck leads to a crash (issue #167)
+  * face down cards were not revealed when they leave the battlefield
+  * Ambush Krotiq's second ability does nothing when it resolves
+  * Alesha, Who Smiles at Death's second ability did not remove card from the graveyard
-    reveal face down creature when it leaves the battlefield Catch error on resume duel if player deck invalid (fixes #220). fix #219 Ancient Grudge was targeting artifact or enchantment
+  * Catch error on resume duel if player deck invalid (issue #220).
+  * Ancient Grudge was targeting artifact or enchantment (issue #219)
+  * Beasts of Bogardan was checking for white permanent, should be nontoken white permanent
+  * Shorecrasher Mimic was checking for red and white spells
+  * Bladewing the Risen did not have flying
-    Fix: correct oracle and ability for Beasts of Bogardan - include nontoken show real card definition only if controller is human, fixes issue #215 Disable Generate Deck button unless deck generator is random.
-Fixes #167. move clearing of message into clearValidChoices, Ensures it is the next event after choices are cleared, possible fix for #200 fix issue 120 : Horizontal scrollbar issue in user action panel. fix Shorecrasher Mimic was checking for red and white spells. partial upgrade to March of the Machines #16, add WAS_NONCREATURE_ARTIFACT condition put a copy of the clone in copyMap first, MagicItemOnStack was the only one missing the put statement fixes issue #190 (infinite loop on copying)
+  * Bullwhip was dealing 2 damage, should be 1 damage move clearing of message into clearValidChoices, Ensures it is the next event after choices are cleared, possible fix for #200 fix issue 120 : Horizontal scrollbar issue in user action panel. partial upgrade to March of the Machines #16, add WAS_NONCREATURE_ARTIFACT condition put a copy of the clone in copyMap first, MagicItemOnStack was the only one missing the put statement fixes issue #190 (infinite loop on copying)